VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 # How To Try It
 You don't have to clone this repo or study its code to try JumpStreetMobile.
-All you have to do is get the latest .vsix by clicking the [VSSolutionTemplates.vsix](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) link from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) and install the JumpStreetMobile prerequisites if you haven't already (see below).<br/>
+All you have to do is get the latest .vsix by clicking the [VSSolutionTemplates.vsix](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) link from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) and double-click it to install in Visual Studio.
+If you don't have the JumpStreetMobile prerequisites listed below installed you will need to install them first and then install the .vsix.<br/>

 **Important!!!**  The .vsix will download as a .zip so you will have to rename it to .vsix and then double-click it to install it in Visual Studio.

-### JumpStree Prerequisites
+### JumpStreeMobile Prerequisites
 * Visual Studio 2015 Community or Enterprise (VS 2017 may work but hasn't been tested)
 * Azure SDK 2.9 or later (earlier versions might work but weren't tested)
 * Install SQLite runtime for Windows clients